Meet Itinerante, a trio reviving Colombia's Andean music

 On a recent late afternoon, on the thirteenth floor of a high-rise apartment building near downtown Bogotá, the three members of Itinerante are rehearsing a classic piece of Colombian Andean music from the early 1900s, called "Juguete."

 At the center of this music, and this band, are three types of stringed instruments, two of them native to Colombia.
-There's the tiple, a twelve- and steel-stringed guitar-like instrument, played by 33-year-old Diego Bahamón a twelve- and steel-string guitar-like instrument, the bandola, a twelve-string mandolin-like instrument played by 24-year-old Mateo Patiño, and the six-string Spanish guitar of 38-year-old Sebastián Martínez.
+There's the tiple, a twelve- and steel-stringed guitar-like instrument, played by 33-year-old Diego Bahamón, the bandola, a twelve-string mandolin-like instrument played by 24-year-old Mateo Patiño, and the six-string Spanish guitar of 38-year-old Sebastián Martínez.

 To hear the full story, use the audio player at the top of this page.